nasrmurtadha/Health-facility-expenditure-reporting/README.md

-# Health Facility Expenditure Reporting & Monitoring Prototype
+# Health Facility Expenditure Reporting Prototype

-An AI-assisted Excel prototype designed to improve the organization, monitoring, validation, and reporting of operational expenditures across multiple health facilities.
+An AI-assisted Excel prototype developed to improve the organization and monitoring of operational expenditure reporting across multiple health facilities.

-## Project Context

-The project was developed in response to challenges commonly associated with paper-based and fragmented reporting workflows in health facilities, including delayed reporting, repeated manual calculations, difficulty tracking expenditures, and limited visibility across multiple facilities.
+The project responds to common challenges in paper-based and fragmented reporting workflows, such as repeated manual calculations, limited traceability, and difficulty consolidating information across facilities.
+The prototype brings facility records, financial transfers, expenditure plans, actual spending, validation checks, alerts, clearance reporting, and dashboards into one structured workflow.

-## What the Prototype Does

-The workbook organizes key operational processes into a structured workflow covering health-facility records, financial transfers, reporting periods, expenditure plans, actual expenditures, validation checks, clearance reporting, alerts, and monitoring dashboards.

-The prototype is designed to support clearer data organization, easier review, and more consistent reporting.

-## My Role

-I identified the operational problem, defined the required workflow, used AI-assisted development to help structure formulas and reporting logic, reviewed and tested outputs, corrected inconsistencies, and refined the workbook iteratively.
+I defined the workflow requirements, guided the AI-assisted development, reviewed the formulas and outputs, corrected inconsistencies, and refined the workbook iteratively.

-## Current Stage

-This is an Excel-based functional prototype.
+**Current stage:** Excel-based functional prototype

-It is not a deployed government information system and does not currently include cloud hosting, role-based access control, centralized databases, or production-level audit trails.

-## Future Direction

-The concept could be extended into a cloud-based reporting platform with structured digital forms, centralized databases, role-based review, audit trails, dashboards, and analytics.

-## Tools

-Microsoft Excel • AI-assisted workflows • Data validation • Automated formulas • Dashboards
+**Tools:** Microsoft Excel • AI-assisted workflows • Data validation • Dashboards